jghaines/lambda-auth0-authorizer/README.md

 >
 > If you insist on using the AWS REST API Gateway, consider one of the alternatives below

-## Alternatives to lambda-auth0-authorizer?
+## Alternatives to lambda-auth0-authorizer

-The find folks at Auth0 (somewhat sneakily) [forked this repo](https://github.com/auth0-samples/jwt-rsa-aws-custom-authorizer) to:
+The fine folks at Auth0 (somewhat sneakily) [forked this repo](https://github.com/auth0-samples/jwt-rsa-aws-custom-authorizer) to:

 * <https://github.com/auth0-samples/jwt-rsa-aws-custom-authorizer>